firebolt55439/Katana/README.md

 # Katana

-This project is a sleek and elegant front-end that emulates Netflix's style.
+Katana is a responsive front-end that emulates Netflix's style.
 The goal of this project is to provide a backend-agnostic front-end for movie & TV discovery & streaming.

-More specifically, no matter where your movies are hosted (Google Drive, P2P stream, satellite, etc.) so long as your backend follows the API conventions herein laid out, you can simply plug-and-play this front-end into your service.
+More specifically, no matter where your movies are hosted (Google Drive, P2P stream, satellite, etc.) so long as your backend follows the API conventions herein laid out, you can plug-and-play this front-end into your service.

 Note that this project is under heavy development, with all interfaces subject to change at any time.

+## Some Cool Features
+- Responsive and visually appealing interface
+- Highly adaptable and extensible
+- Source components are modularized
+- React best-practices are used (mostly)
+- Everything runs client-side, only API being called to is TMDB

 ## Building & Running